Annapurna Circuit Trek in October

 Clothing

-• Long and short sleeve t-shirts
+• Long and short-sleeved t-shirts

 • Fleece jacket/pullover and fleece pants